|

 25. thinker

-someone who exercises the mind (usually in an effort to reach a decision)
+someone who exercises the mind

 The most influential Enlightenment thinkers were Thomas Hobbes, John Locke, Voltaire, Baron de Montesquieu, and Jean Jacques Rousseau.